Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 # User Stories: #
 1. As a user, I would like to see clear instruction for the quiz.
 2. As a user, I would like to know if my answer is right.
+3. As a user, I would like the challenge, which bring me back to website again.
+4. As a user, I would like website to be inituitive, that I could start quiz with no difficulties.
-3. As a user, I would like to see my results at the end of the quiz.
+5. As a user, I would like to see my results at the end of the quiz.
+6. As a user, I would like to give feedback about the quiz.
-4. As a user, I would like to be able to try again.
+7. As a user, I would like to be able to try again.

 Mockup
 [![responsive.png](https://i.postimg.cc/ZqcxPJ1K/responsive.png)](https://postimg.cc/VSJtmPf3)